-This maple glazed fried gluten free donut recipe is my take on a classic yeast risen donut, but without the gluten or dairy.
-It can also be made vegan with the use of an egg substitute.
+These homemade donuts are my take on classic yeast donuts, but without the gluten or dairy.
+They can also be made vegan with the use of an egg substitute.

-Although these doughnuts are maple glazed, below I provide direction on making them any flavour you like by taking the base recipe and making tweaks to it.
+Although these donuts are maple glazed, below I provide direction on making them any flavor you like by taking the base recipe and making tweaks to it.

 Product brands I recommend for this recipe

 For the best, most consistent results on this gluten free yeast risen donut recipe, I recommend the following brands:

 - Robin Hood gluten-free flour blend – I like this flour blend because it is the closest I have found to regular white flour.
 It also comes with xanthan gum already included so that you don’t have to add it to your recipe.

 - Fleischmann’s quick rise instant yeast – Using quick rise instant yeast will speed this recipe up and means that you will only have to rise the dough once.
 Further in this blog post I also provide direction on using active dry yeast if you prefer.